-Despite implementation of fishery restrictions at most reefs, piscivores were rarely observed and generally had minor contributions to biomass turnover and nutrient production.
-Top-heavy fishery services (i.e. dominated by piscivores) were only observed for vitamin A in Belize or on reefs with high fishable biomass.
-These patterns underline the diminished functional importance of piscivores in fished seascapes and small protected areas [9,34,50,51], and suggest that these species contribute less than other reef fishes to fisheries catch or tropical seafood supply, even on lightly-fished reefs.
-However, small-scale coastal fishers also target fishes in habitats connected to coral reefs (e.g. seagrass, mangrove) [43,44] that were not included in this analysis, and both fisher effort and species selectivity can vary spatially on reefs [45].
-Further understanding of the contributions of trophic groups to fishery services should integrate ecological surveys from other habitats, using catch composition data to help ensure key non-reef stocks are included alongside coral reef fishes.
-[52,53][54]For example, small-scale fishers in Western Province, Solomon Islands target up to 382 species, but only 56% of these were observed in these reef surveys, leaving 216 species either not observed on reefs or likely caught in other habitats (e.g. pelagic fish: Carangidae, Corhyphaenidae).
-Nutrition-sensitive fisheries management, which prioritises catch of nutrients relevant for local diets, rather than biomass [55], could therefore focus on regulating herbivore and mobile-invertivore fisheries that produce the majority of biomass and nutrients.
-Indeed, gear-based management is already effective at reducing capture of rare, non-target species [56].
-Such approaches can now be combined with predicted nutrient concentrations to recommend gears that supply long-term sustainable catch, maximising nutrient yields for people consuming reef seafood [22].
+Despite implementation of fishery restrictions at most reefs, piscivores were rarely observed.
+Correspondingly, piscivores generally had minor contributions to biomass turnover and nutrient production, despite these species having high nutrient density.
+Top-heavy fishery services (i.e., dominated by piscivores) were only observed for vitamin A in Belize or on reefs with high fishable biomass.
+These patterns underline the diminished functional importance of piscivores in fished seascapes and small protected areas [8,33,49,50], suggesting that these species contribute less than other reef fishes to fisheries catch or tropical seafood supply, even on lightly-fished reefs.
+Such findings highlight the importance of trade-offs and associations between biomass, biomass production, and nutrients.

+Further understanding of the contributions of trophic groups to fishery services should integrate ecological surveys from other habitats.
+Specifically, using catch composition data to help ensure key non-reef stocks are included alongside coral reef fishes.
+Small-scale coastal fishers also target fishes in habitats connected to coral reefs (e.g. seagrass, mangrove) [51,52] that were not included in this analysis, and both fisher effort and species selectivity can vary spatially on reefs [53].
+For example, small-scale fishers in Western Province, Solomon Islands target up to 382 species, but only 56% of these were observed in these reef surveys, leaving 216 species either not observed on reefs or likely caught in other habitats (e.g., pelagic fish: Carangidae, Corhyphaenidae).
+Nutrition-sensitive fisheries management, which prioritises catch of nutrients relevant for local diets, rather than biomass [54], could therefore focus on regulating herbivore and mobile-invertivore fisheries that produce the majority of biomass and nutrients.
+Indeed, gear-based management is already effective at reducing capture of rare, non-target species [55].
+Such approaches can now be combined with predicted nutrient concentrations to recommend gears that supply long-term sustainable catch, maximising nutrient yields for people consuming reef seafood [21].

 Future directions